buildingsoftwareblocks/exchange/README.md

-# exchange
+# Exchange Data PoC

-A PoC to retrieve real-time Crypto Exchange data, as first step for a ordering bot!
+A PoC to retrieve real-time Crypto Exchange data, as first step for an ordering bot!

 ## Run Application